sandiegopython/test-driven-django-development/tutorials/03-views.rst

 We'll be updating this view later to return something useful.

-Finally we need to create the ``get_absolute_url()`` function which should return the entry detail URL for each entries.
+Finally we need to create the ``get_absolute_url()`` function which should return the entry detail URL for each entry.
 We should create a test first.
 Let's add the following test to our ``EntryModelTest`` class:

 .. code-block:: python